Kewdale

 Population growth drivers in Kewdale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Kewdale's population is approximately 8,256, showing an increase of 862 people since the 2021 Census.
-This growth represents a 11.7% rise from the previous population count of 7,394.
-The change is inferred from the estimated resident population of 8,254 in June 2024 and an additional 95 validated new addresses since the Census date.
-With this population level, Kewdale has a density ratio of 2,817 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 11.7% since the 2021 census exceeds the national average of 8.9%, indicating Kewdale as a growth leader in the region.
-Overseas migration contributed approximately 78.2% of overall population gains during recent periods, driving the primary growth for the area.
+Based on AreaSearch's analysis, Kewdale's population is around 8,294 as of Feb 2026.
+This reflects an increase of 900 people (12.2%) since the 2021 Census, which reported a population of 7,394 people.
+The change is inferred from the estimated resident population of 8,254 from the ABS as of June 2024 and an additional 93 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,830 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Kewdale's 12.2% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 78.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, population projections indicate a growth of 1,073 persons to 2041, reflecting an overall gain of 13.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking at population projections moving forward, an above-median population growth of statistical areas analysed by AreaSearch is projected, with the area expected to grow by 1,073 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 12.4% in total over the 17 years.

 Frequently Asked Questions - Population